Impact

 Local recyclers

-Investment in packaging material recycling streams will have a significant impact on boosting the activity of local recyclers.
+Investment in packaging material recycling streams helps to stimulate the activity of local recyclers.